nxczje/sreq/README.md

 ```

 ### Workerpool
-Same step by step but edit worker
+Same step by step but edit worker but result u need to sort if u using handler

-but result u need to sort if u using handler
+Use sreq.Append for sort index loop sending and get result.
+But if you using segment loop.
+Index restart to 1.
+U can't use sort to get result

 ```
 	tempdata := []sreq.DataHandler{}